 You must complete the following tasks whilst getting rid of your waste:

-- Make sure you store the waste safely on your property, so it cannot cause damage to the environment.
+- Make sure you store your waste safely on your property, so it won't cause damage to the environment.

-- Use suitable storage containers which will stop the waste leaking.
+- Use suitable storage containers which will stop your waste leaking.
 It must not contaminate or spoil anything.

-- Make sure nobody else can access the waste or add something else to it.
+- Make sure nobody else can access your waste or add something else to it.

-- Get a Waste Transfer Note or receipt when you hand the waste over.
-This must show the contractor's name and details as well as details of the waste.
+- Get a Waste Transfer Note or receipt when you hand your waste over.
+This must show the contractor's name and details as well as details of your waste.
 You must keep this note for two years.
 Download a Waste Transfer Note template if they cannot provide one.